lisayokocarle/lisayokocarle/README.md

 😄 Pronouns: she/her/her

-🌱 I’m currently learning Data science techniques to solve and predict complex issues through social science method style analysis.
+🌱 I’m currently learning Data science techniques to solve and predict complex issues through social science research method styles of analysis.

 👩🏻‍💻 I’m looking for work in positions as a Data Scientist, or positions where I can apply my knowledge of Data Science techniques in solving complex business problems.